WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 ## Mechanisms
-There are three main mechanisms associated with the tournament where the former two are associated with the bonding curve during the tournament and the latter last at the conclusion of it.
+There are three main mechanisms associated with the tournament where the former two are occur during the tournament and the latter last at the conclusion of it.

 $$ \digamma \coloneqq \{ f_{stake}, f_{burn}, f_{claim}  \} $$

 ### Stake-to-Bid
-The stake-to-bid mechanism deposits a certain number of WTR as designated by the bidding agent (data scientist) into the staking escrow contract.
+The stake-to-bid mechanism deposits a certain number of tokens as designated by the bidding agent (data scientist) into the staking escrow contract.

 #### Requirement 5